Did you know that menstrual cycle-related health issues can respond very well to simple lifestyle changes?

 Self-esteem– It is very easy to develop negative feelings towards your menstrual cycle, or body, if you experience cyclical, or chronic ill health.
 You may also find it difficult to work, socialise, exercise, care for others, or do the things you usually enjoy.
 This can lower your mood and self-esteem, and increase anxiety levels.

 Getting to know and trust your body, especially the taboo bits (i.e. genitalia, or painful parts), can boost self-esteem.
-This is especially important for those with a menstrual cycle, since we have often been taught that menstruation is a disgusting, shameful, or somehow immoral, process- despite it actually being a critical factor in the survival of the human species.
-Making peace with your body can make a surprisingly big difference in improving health and well-being.
+This is especially important because we have often been taught that menstruation is a disgusting, shameful, or somehow immoral, process- despite it actually being crucial to our health and wellbeing.
+Making peace with your body can make a surprisingly big difference in improving mental and physical health.

 Happily, improving self-esteem is a relatively easy thing to do!